wyhitcs/team-letsencrypt/draftv1.md

-The other contributors are either the users of let’s encrypt or github users who are interested in this project.
-Their constributions are mainly about improving commond line, fixing bugs and format.
-In the documentation the team mentions that let’s encrypt is a beta software containing plenty of bugs.
+The other contributors are either users of let’s encrypt or github users who are interested in this project.
+Their contributions are mainly about improving command line, fixing bugs and format.
+In the documentation, the team mentions that let’s encrypt is a beta software containing plenty of bugs.
 Thus, there is a lot of work to be done to improve user-friendliness.

 ### Users